cronvel/terminal-kit/README.md

 * License: MIT
 * Current status: alpha/unstable
-* Platform: linux, tested with gnome-terminal, xterm and Linux Console so far
+* Platform: linux, tested with gnome-terminal, Konsole, xterm and Linux Console so far

 Work in progress, only a rough documentation ATM.